Q. Who may use the Writing Center?

 Q. What should I bring to my appointment?

-A. Bring a hard copy of your writing as well as the assignment sheet, if possible, and any brainstorming, outlining, or other information relevant to the work.
+A. Bring a copy of your writing (electronic or physical) as well as the assignment sheet, if possible, and any brainstorming, outlining, or other information relevant to the work.
 The Center also has computers, so if your draft or the assignment are digital the consultant can also work with you that way.

 Q. If I just show up without an appointment will a consultant work with me?